Apiquet/utils/pdf_manager/README.md

     To the one page pdf with pages 2, 3 and 4 run: python pdf_manager.py -i test.pdf -o outputremove.pdf -w overlay -m overlay.pdf -p 1,2,3
+	Do not specify -p if you want to merge with all pages (for instance, to put "Confidential" on all pages)